By Mia Barrett, MEd | January 31, 2019

+In honor of National Condom Month, we’re here to discuss innovative research on condom misuse and effective strategies in condom education.
 What are the most common errors high school students make about condom use?
-Thanks to some recent research by ETR and our partners with Public Health, Seattle & King County, we can share insights on that question.
-Because of what I’ve learned through this research, I’ve adapted the way I teach youth about condom use.
+Thanks to some recent research by ETR and our partners at Public Health, Seattle & King County, we can share some insights on that question.

 Karin Coyle, PhD; BA Laris, MPH; Pamela Anderson, PhD; Heather Franks, MA; Andrea Gerber, MSEd*; Kari Kesler, MA*